ericodle/Open-Danio/README.md

 The script will prompt you to enter position data for analysis.
 Use the provided synthetic data, or provide your own in a similar format.
-A pixels-per-centimeter conversion factor is also requested.
+A pixels-per-centimeter conversion factor is also required.

 ```
 Enter the path to the CSV file for analysis: tests/2d_trajectory/synthetic_tracking_data_2d.csv